toyasu/Swallowing_world/README.md

 # Usage

-First, you have to subscribe your e-mail and password.
+First, you have to subscribe your e-mail and password.<br>
-If you want to enter this application,please input this pass.
+If you want to enter this application,please input this pass.<br>
-email:
+email:   <br>
 passward:

 # Author:pencil2: